abinit/abinit/doc/installation.md

 will install abinit in the /usr/local directory.

+## How to make the "hostname".ac9 file ?

 Let's come back to the case where the build system needs some more information.
-This information should be stored in a file named hostname.ac9, where "hostname" is the result of executing the command `hostname` on your machine, e.g. abiref.pcpm.ucl.ac.be or my_machine ... , and taking the first word of the returned chain of character, e.g. abiref or my_machine ...
+This information should be stored in a file named "hostname".ac9, where "hostname" is the result of (i) executing the command `hostname` on your machine, e.g. abiref.pcpm.ucl.ac.be or my_machine ... , and (ii) taking the first word of the returned chain of character, e.g. abiref or my_machine ...

 There is a template for such a file, located in ~abinit/doc/config/.
 Its name